 DLR's network-wide performance measure is 'departure reliability'.
 This is the percentage of intervals between trains at terminal stations no more than three minutes greater than the published service intervals.
-Departures within 3 minutes is lower than target this guarter due to a 48 hour strike on 3 and 4 November 2015.
+Departures within 3 minutes is better than target this quarter.